Skip to content

 Structure of the YAML Input File

-RenderCV's input file consists of four parts: cv, design, locale_catalog and rendercv_settings.
+RenderCV's input file consists of four parts: cv, design, locale and rendercv_settings.

 Your_Name_CV.yaml